 If you’re visiting Mallorca for 10 days or more, it might be worth dividing your time between the east and west coast to save time on commuting back and forth.
 If that’s the case, Can Ferrereta is a wonderful east coast option located in darling Santanyi.
 Once a 17th century mansion, the property has been completely converted into a five-star luxury retreat, home to more than 30 spacious rooms.
 Color palette is soothing whites, beiges, browns and naturals – beautifully designed.

-If you’re looking for over-the-top luxury, Cap Rocat occupies a remote stretch of coastline 30-minutes south of Palma.
+For over-the-top luxury, Cap Rocat occupies a remote stretch of coastline 30-minutes south of Palma.
 Once a 19th century military fortress, the property is now an opulent five-star resort.
 The rooms and suites open up to views of the Balearic Sea, some terraces with sea-facing plunge pools.
 There is a private beach, spa, cinema and two on-site restaurants.

 I absolutely love the design of this three-bedroom Airbnb rental located in Son Prohens.
 The space is gorgeous, channeling all the boho vibes of the Greek islands with a white and tan color scheme.
 Location isn’t the most central when it comes to popular villages and restaurants – everything is a bit of a drive.